Fading Light and Sluggish Flight:

 Gregory Scott Sparrow, EdD

-In the interest of correlating subjective dream experience with emergent models for dreaming consciousness, the following hypothesis is considered: A variety of anomalies occurring in lucid dreaming suggest that there are two distinct modes of awareness available in the lucid state--focused and objectifying awareness (FOA), and relational immersive awareness (RIA)—and that these distinct modes impact the phenomenology of the lucid experience in clearly observable ways.
-While this hypothesis may raise questions about neural substrates and large-scale networks, this paper focuses principally on the phenomenological features of these two modes of awareness.
+In the interest of correlating subjective lucid dream experience with discrete modes of awareness or cognitive styles, the following hypothesis is considered: A variety of anomalies occurring in lucid dreaming suggest that there are two distinct modes of awareness available in the lucid state--Focused and Objectifying awareness (FOA), and Relational Immersive Awareness (RIA)—and that these distinct modes impact the phenomenology of the lucid experience in clearly observable ways.
+While this hypothesis may raise questions about neural substrates and large-scale networks, this paper focuses principally on how these two modes of awareness either restrict or facilitate the dreamer’s perception and range of possible outcomes.

 Fading Light and Sluggish Flight: A Two-Dimensional Model of Consciousness in Lucid Dreams and Out-of-Body Experiences

-The scientific study of dreaming represents a marriage of empiricism with subjectivity, in which personal dream reporting can generate hypotheses about complex underlying neural processes, as well as providing the basis for theory building.
-The current state of dream research indicates a growing interest in understanding dreaming from the standpoint of large scale networks , such as the hypothesized “default network” (DN) (Domhoff and Fox, 2015; Fox, Nijeboer, Solomonova, Domhoff, & Christoff, 2013).
-Further, Spoormaker, Czisch and Dresler (2010) suggest that lucid dreaming may involve a large-scale network that is distinct from the DN.
-Hobson’s reference to the sleeping brain as “a unified system whose complex components interact dynamically so as to produce a continuously changing state” (Hobson, et. al, 2000) acknowledges the importance of a systemic large-scale orientation to the dreaming mind.
-Unfortunately, a systemic view of the sleeping mind renders invasive laboratory measures deficient in capturing the complex, relational nature of large-scale networks (Domhoff and Fox, 2015).
-In contrast, the study of personal dream reports may provide a clearer picture of underlying isomorphic processes, especially when viewed from the standpoint of the co-creative paradigm (Rossi, 1972; Sparrow, 2013; Sparrow and Thurston, 2010), which treats the dream as structure rather than content (Spoormaker, Czisch and Dresler, 2010), thereby allowing the dream to be viewed as an interactive, relational event unfolding in real time independent of its content.
-By preserving a structural, relational orientation to dream reports, we may be able to hypothesize more accurately concerning the interaction of underlying neural processes.
-In spite of the limitations inherent in trusting dream reports as data, given the imprecision of memory and the possibility of embellishment, they may be the best source of information concerning underlying large-scale networks.
-Indeed, Windt (2013) argues that dream reports provide acceptable data for scientific studies and Domhoff (2017) asserts that dreams derived from home-based naturalistic settings are in no way inferior to dreams collected in sleep labs.
+The scientific study of dreaming represents a marriage of empiricism with subjectivity, in which personal dream reporting can generate hypotheses about complex underlying processes, as well as providing the basis for theory building.
+The current state of dream research indicates a growing interest in understanding dreaming from the standpoint of large scale networks, such as the hypothesized “default network” (DN) (Domhoff and Fox, 2015; Fox, Nijeboer, Solomonova, Domhoff, & Christoff, 2013), which has been associated with dreams and mind wandering alike.
+Further, Spoormaker, Czisch and Dresler (2010) suggest that lucid dreaming may involve a network that is distinct from the DN.
+Hobson’s earlier reference to the sleeping brain as “a unified system whose complex components interact dynamically so as to produce a continuously changing state” (Hobson, et. al, 2000) acknowledges the importance of a dynamic, large-scale orientation to the dreaming mind.
+However, invasive laboratory monitoring makes it difficult to capture the complex, systemic nature of neural networks (Domhoff and Fox, 2015).

 Van Eden’s bewilderment is by no means unusual for those who have experienced frequent lucid dreams, during which the perceived objects and characters can be considerably resistant to manipulation.
 Or conversely, the dream objects may transform spontaneously, and fade or disappear when focused upon.
-In Van Eden’s particular dream, his state of awareness can be described as focused and objectifying.
-That is, he stands apart from the dream as an observer, focuses on an object in the dream, and attempts to modify it.
-I have termed this type of awareness, “focused objectifying awareness,” or FOA.
+In Van Eden’s particular dream, he stands apart from the dream as an observer, focuses on an object in the dream, and attempts to modify it.
+By definition, this type of awareness fits the above-stated criteria of FOA, since Van Eeden “concentrates upon, manipulates, and/or extracts elements from the dream’s phenomenal field.”

 In the early classic, The Projection of the Astral Body (2010, orig.
 1929), Sylvan Muldoon distinguishes between “passive or imaginative will” and “active will.”
 Muldoon might say that Van Eden expressed active will in his “experiment” with the claret glass.
 Muldoon believed that this form of focused intention was self-defeating in the lucid state, whereas passive or imaginative will was the secret to moving about freely, and modifying the dream forms if so desired.
 He says,